-Linked files will be ignored under any of the following conditions:
+Linked files are ignored under any of the following conditions:

 - The linked file contains Link metadata and the path specified in the Include attribute lives within the project directory

-- The linked file duplicates a file which exists within the project hierarchy
+- The linked file duplicates a file that exists within the project hierarchy

 - The linked file contains Link metadata and the Link path is a relative path outside of the project hierarchy

 Working with linked files